 - Why Obesity Is A Chronic Medical Condition

 - Four Facts About Obesity

 - True Impact Of Our Culture On Weight

 2. Treatment Recommendations

 Obesity is officially recognized as a chronic medical condition, but continuing education for doctors has lagged behind.
 Some physicians may be able to prescribe the treatment (like medication or a referral to a dietitian or psychologist) that will be most helpful to you, but other doctors may not feel comfortable recommending any specific options.
 In these cases, you may need to ask for a referral to a specialist.
-Looking at our physician locator will help you figure out the best options in your area – and don’t forget, many offices now offer virtual visits so don’t be afraid to reach out to a clinic that is farther away than you might normally consider.
-Seeing all the options available will also help you figure out which physicians/ clinics are covered by your existing health insurance.
+Looking at our physician locator will help you find out the best options in your area – and don’t forget, many offices offer virtual visits so don’t be afraid to reach out to a clinic that’s a bit farther away.
+Seeing all the options available will also help you figure out which physicians are covered by your health insurance.

 If you feel like the process to for getting insurance coverage is never ending, a letter from your physician explaining the clinical rationale for why you need the treatment (the comorbidities it will treat, the improvement to your quality of life, etc.) can be a most powerful tool in persuading your insurer (or your employer) to cover the medication or treatment.
 Here is a template of a letter a physician in Canada has used successfully with insurance companies that you can share with your physician.